octoparse/Scrape-Google-Maps-by-Octoparse/README.md

 To be specific, we enter "Orange CA" on [Google Maps website](https://www.google.com/maps) and enter "restaurants" and copy the [URL](https://www.google.com/maps/search/restaurants/@33.7726566,-117.8522727,13z/data=!3m1!4b1) (https://www.google.com/maps/search/restaurants/@33.7726566,-117.8522727,13z/data=!3m1!4b1) for scraping.

-1. Go to web page - to open the target web page

-2. Create a pagination loop - to scrape all items from multiple pages

-3. Build a loop item - to scrape all the items on current page

-4. Extract data - to select the data to extract

-5. Start extraction - to run your task and get data

 ---

 1. Go to web page - to open the target web page